Madrawn/JLib/JLib.DataGeneration/JLib.DataGeneration Documentation.md

 ﻿# Overview JLib.DataGeneration

+JLib.DataGeneration aims to simplify the generation of (test-) data by using a package based approach and abstracting IDs with properties.

 ## Deterministic Id Generator
 - provides a way to use readable string identifier instead of integer/guid ids to handle Ids
 - currently supports int, guid & string